Plumbing, Cold Water & Hygiene

-What is An RPZ Valve?
+What Is an RPZ Valve?

 An RPZ valve should be installed at the point of entry of the water supply to a building or property, before any branch lines or connections.
 The valve should be installed on the cold water supply line and downstream of any backflow preventer or check valve.

-Why do RPZ Valves Need to be Tested?
+Why Do RPZ Valves Need to Be Tested?

 RPZ valves can degrade or break over time, or become clogged with debris or sediment, which can prevent them from operating correctly.
 Testing RPZ valves is the only way to ensure they are functioning properly and keeping your water safe from contaminants.

 RPZ valve regulations state that the RPZ valve inspection or installation must be carried out by an accredited tester approved by the local water authority.

-How Often Do RPZ Valves Need to be Tested?
+How Often Do RPZ Valves Need to Be Tested?

-What RPZ Valve Testing Involves
+What Does RPZ Valve Testing Involve?

-RPZ Valve Services in Yorkshire
+RPZ Valve Services in Yorkshire: Get In Touch

 RPZ Valve Testing FAQs

 RPZ means a reduced pressure zone which is used to stop water from getting contaminated.
-They are added to your plumbing system to protect drinking water but also stop contamination getting into the water supply.
+They are added to your plumbing system to protect drinking water but also stop contamination from getting into the water supply.

 Yes, the same device may well be known as an RPZ valve or a backflow preventer interchangeably.
-Backflow preventers do come in some different designs but RPZ are the most common in UK buildings.
+Backflow preventers do come in some different designs but RPZ valves are the most common in UK buildings.

 Signs of an issue include discoloured or strange-tasting water, as well as a bad smell and even sediment or particles that are visible within the water itself.
 Poor quality water is something to take very seriously.